Killuah15/dockerized-yoga-prisma-postgresql-boilerplate/README.md

 2. `docker-compose up` to run the docker containers

 ### Modifying Graphql-Yoga Server 🙏
-1. `cd api` - api stands for the officially exposed Graphql-Yoga server for client side use
+1. `cd <cloned repo>/api` - api stands for the officially exposed Graphql-Yoga server for client side use
 2. in here you'll find a typical npm project structure, so the modifieable Graphql-Yoga files are inside `/api/src`
 3. Have fun coding 🙌

 ### Modifying Prisma Service
-1. `cd prisma` - from here you can run `prisma deploy` to deploy your prisma service to the docker container (WARNING: docker container with prisma must be up for this), `prisma generate` to generate a new instance of prisma-client (recommended if you modified the datamodel.prisma in /prisma) or `prisma admin` to open the prisma admin tool (WARNING: docker container with prisma must be up for this).
+1. `cd <cloned repo>/prisma` - from here you can run `prisma deploy` to deploy your prisma service to the docker container (WARNING: docker container with prisma must be up for this), `prisma generate` to generate a new instance of prisma-client (recommended if you modified the datamodel.prisma in /prisma) or `prisma admin` to open the prisma admin tool (WARNING: docker container with prisma must be up for this).

 ## Sidenotes
  - `npm run dev` and `npm run playground` won't work very well since Graphql-Yoga needs a working prisma instance.